rule

 Text 50

-*: Time in three can be regarded as the three types of seasons, summer winter and spring/autumn or as the three to the order, the cakra, of the sun, moon and the stars or the past, the present and the future and as the time of nature, culture and the psychological experience [see also tri-kâlika, 5.22: 2, time-quotes and B.G.
-10.30 & 33, 11: 32].
+*: Time in three can be regarded as the three types of seasons - summer, winter and spring/autumn, or as the three to the order, the cakra, of the sun, the moon and the stars, or as the past, the present and the future, and also as the time of nature, culture and the psychological experience [see also tri-kâlika, 5.22: 2, time quotes and B.G.
+10: 30 & 33, 11: 32].

 Production: